tadam-framework/tadam-website/markdown/basics/installation.md

 lein run
 ```

 Great 🎉.
-You already have your 🔥 own comment server 🔥.
+You already have your 🔥 own web server 🔥.

 Now open in you browser.